Topics:Home and Credit

 Credit scores between 600 and 700 are something of a gray area.
 Some lenders may consider you a credit risk and refuse to lend to you if your credit score is within this range, while others may be more willing.
 Be persistent in your search for a lender; just because one says no, it doesn't mean they will all reject you.

 The Federal Housing Administration seeks to help people buy houses who ordinarily wouldn't be able to afford to.
-Therefore, they offer mortgages with less stringent requirements when it comes to credit score, down payments, etc.
+Therefore, they guarantee mortgages, allowing lenders to offer loans with less stringent requirements when it comes to credit score, down payments, etc.

 However, you should know that there isn't a special, separate government lender providing FHA loans.
 You obtain them the same way you would get any mortgage — through a financial institution.
 Be aware that a mortgage lender can still refuse to extend you an FHA loan, even if you meet the FHA's minimum requirements.